Note: Files are in Adobe (PDF) format.

 Key Figures for the Group (unaudited)

-Review of the Group's 1H 2025 Financial Performance
+Review of the Group's 2H and FY2025 Financial Performance

 Performance Review by Markets